 If a particular session is shaping up to be a challenge before you even begin, recruit a buddy to keep you company.
-They may only join you for a few kilometres, having that extra motivation is critical.
+Even if they only join you for a few km, having that extra motivation is critical.
 If a buddy isn't possible, consider a zoom call over Bluetooth headphones with a friend.